 Access control: Services enabled by the NCS signaling should be made available only to authorized users - thus access control is required at the CMS.

 7.4.1.3 Cryptographic Mechanisms

-IPSec ESP MUST be used to secure the NCS signaling between the CMS and MTA.
+IPsec ESP MUST be used to secure the MTA-CMS interface.
 IPsec keys MUST be derived using the mechanism described in section 6.5.3.1.